--Union services will be held at the M. E. Church next Sunday evening at 7 o'clock, when Rev. O. B. Clark, Chaplain of the old 83d Regiment will deliver an address.
+-Union services will be held at the M. E. Church next Sunday evening at 7 c'clock, when Rev. O. B. Clark, Chaplain of the old 83d Regiment will deliver an address.
 Everybody cordially invited.

--And now it is Billy Klinestiver who is handing out the cigars with a smile, since last Sunday morning.
+-And now it is Billy Klinestiver who is banding out the cigars with a smile, since last Sunday morning.
 The young lady weighs eight and a quarter pounds and Billy says that's as good as a 10-pound boy.

--The next duty voters should see to is the paying of their State and County tax.
+-The next duty voters should see to is the paying of their State and County fax.
 If your taxes are not paid at least thirty previous to the electtime is now short.
 Attend to it at once.

 -The Ashby, (Minn.)
-Avalanche, by our friend Luther Veught, has arrived and is a handsome paper, full Church next Sunday merning and of the town.
+Avalanche, by our friend Luther Veught, has arrived and is a handsome paper, full of news, and bears every evidence of of the town.
 Again we say, success to you, Luther.

 -Wm.
-H. Frost, of Pigeon, Pa., 3 p. m.; M. E. Sabbath School at 10 has made a large clearing on the piece of land bought, of Geo.
-H. Means near the mill, at that place. -Pay poor State and County tax.
+H. Frost, of Pigeon, Pa. has made a large clearing on the piece of land bought, of Geo.
+H. Means near the mill, at that place.
 This is only one of the numerous improvements being made along the "Big Level."

--On and after September 29th every dentist in Pennsylvania must ship, stopped in town over Sunday have his diploma recorded in the office of the Recorder of the county in which he intends to practice.
-Tooth-carpentering without complying with this provision of the law is subjected to severe penalty.
+-On and after September 29th every dentist in Pennsylvania must have his diploma recorded in the office of the Recorder of the county in which he intends to practice.
+Tooth-carpentering without complying with this provision of the law is subjected to severs penalty.

 -That solid, clean-cut and staunch Republican paper, the Warren Mail, has lately been enlarged to nine columps, and otherwise improved in appearance.
-It is a pleasure to record this mark of prosperity on the part such an old friend as the Mail and we hope its success may continue indefinitely.
+It is a pleasure to record this mark of prosperity on the part such an old friend as the Mail and we hope its success may continue indefi-